 The lesson you should take from here is one of translation.
 CE programs have DEEP institutional knowledge and are far more fluent in how to move things through a campus’ organizational structure.

 3. CE programs represent a powerful distribution pathway for both course providers and instructors looking to offer their services/classes.

 CE departments have grown over the course of many years within the schools and communities they inhabit.
 These are not fly-by-night operations here one day and gone tomorrow.
 These outfits have built deep, lasting connections and are widely regarded as a massive outreach arm into the surrounding community.
 In many cases, their marketing reach is significant, producing tens of thousands of print catalogs in a given year, as well as promoting themselves online through email, social media, and other ad campaigns.

 By working with them as an instructor, your course, program or service will likely gain a level of credibility it otherwise wouldn’t if you had elected to go it alone.

 What community colleges exist in your area?
 Do they have continuing education programs you can teach at?
 Let me know if you need help figuring this out.

 We’ll discuss in a future post how best to evaluate a local class provider and the kinds of questions you should ask to ensure they can attract the course audience you seek.

-> About the author: Michael Hegglund is the former Dean of Community & Continuing Education at De Anza College in Cupertino, CA. Currently, he shares his ideas on the business of lifelong learning at Courseography, an independent, instructor-focused project designed to help course creators, entrepreneurs, and instructors grow their audience and connect their knowledge to online learning marketplaces and local class providers.
+About the author: Michael Hegglund is the former Dean of Community & Continuing Education at De Anza College in Cupertino, CA. Currently, he is the Founder of Courseography, a new web application designed to connect freelance instructors and entrepreneurs to learning providers everywhere.